BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 Credits:

-*Alithea Ancunin* for screenshots, writing and proofreading *Chip Chocolate, Legendary Muffin for a multitude* of resources and his knowledge *ImmortalRD, Schroedingercat and Chip Chocolate, Legendary Muffin* for the [tutorial for Symlinking & Mass File Conversion for hot-testing your mods](https://github.com/ImmortalRDI/Tutorial-SymLink-Convert-HotTest/wiki)
+*Alithea Ancunin* for screenshots, writing and proofreading *Cerberry* for screenshots, ideas and feedback
+*Chip Chocolate, Legendary Muffin for a multitude* of resources and his knowledge *ImmortalRD, Schroedingercat and Chip Chocolate, Legendary Muffin* for the [tutorial for Symlinking & Mass File Conversion for hot-testing your mods](https://github.com/ImmortalRDI/Tutorial-SymLink-Convert-HotTest/wiki)
+*Skiz* for bravely enduring and suffering through this journey with me *BG3 Modding Communiry Discord* for answering my questions